bcwhite-code/brians-blueprints/self-building-spacex/README.md

 desired contents before switching out of "load" mode.

-Once in orbit, there are a couple logistics chests that can be brought back and placed in the Mall to falicitly automatic construction of things instead of hand-feeding them.
+Once in orbit, there are a couple logistics chests that can be brought back and placed in the Mall to facilitate automatic construction of things instead of hand-feeding them.
 Use wisely!

 Use space science to research "Speed module 3", "Automation 3",